suncoast-devs/handbook/lessons/react-hooks-react-router/lecture.md

   useEffect(loadAllTodoItems, [])

   async function handleCreateNewTodoItem(event) {
-    // Don't do the normal form submit (which would cause the page to refresh)
+    //Do not do the normal form submit (which would cause the page to refresh)
     // since we are going to do our own thing event.preventDefault()